vojodotco/imagecache/README.txt

-Imagecache is a dynamic image manipulation and cache tool.
+ImageCache is a dynamic image manipulation and cache tool.
 It allows you to create a namespace that corresponds to a set of image manipulation actions.
 It generates a derivative image the first time it is requested from a namespace until the namespace or the entire imagecache is flushed.

 Getting Started:

-1. Upload and enable both the Imagecache and Imagecache UI modules.
+1. Upload and enable both the ImageCache and ImageCache UI modules.

-2. Go to Administer -> Site Building -> Imagecache.
+2. Go to Administer -> Site Building -> ImageCache.
 Click on the local task tab labeled "Add New Preset" to build a new set of image manipulation actions.

 3. Enter a descriptive name of your choice (e.g. 'product_thumbnail') into the "Preset Namespace" box and click "Create New Preset".

-4. Add actions to your preset that tell Imagecache how to manipulate the original image when it is rendered for display.
+4. Add actions to your preset that tell ImageCache how to manipulate the original image when it is rendered for display.
 Available actions include crop, scale, desaturate (grey scale), resize, and rotate.
 Multiple actions may be added to a preset.